-The museum is home to a 100-seat theatre that shows short films about Schulz, though most of the theatre schedule is devoted to the deep inventory of Peanuts specials, from seasonal holiday classics to evergreen specials like Life Is a Circus, Charlie Brown.
-Check the museum’s events pages for hands-on activities, like craft-making for kids or animation workshops for all ages.
+The museum is home to a 100-seat cinema that shows short films about Schulz, though most of the cinema schedule is devoted to the deep inventory of Peanuts specials, from seasonal classics to evergreen specials like Life Is a Circus, Charlie Brown.
+Check the museum’s events page for hands-on activities, such as craft-making for children or animation workshops for all ages.

 The museum complex is not just about exhibits, either.
-Go across the street and tie on some ice skates at Snoopy’s Home Ice, the indoor rink that predates the museum by decades—Schulz had it built in 1969.
-Sip some hot cocoa at the rink’s Warm Puppy Café, or stroll the neighbouring Snoopy Labyrinth, a contemplative path in the shape of the beagle’s head.
+Cross the road and you can tie on some ice skates at Snoopy’s Home Ice, an indoor rink that predates the museum by decades—Schulz had it built in 1969.
+Sip some hot cocoa at the rink’s Warm Puppy Café, or wander through the neighbouring Snoopy Labyrinth, a contemplative path in the shape of the beagle’s head.

 Peanuts fans can see statues of Snoopy and the gang scattered around the town of Santa Rosa (there are four at the local airport, also named after Schulz).
-In Southern California, meanwhile, Knott’s Berry Farm in Buena Park has its own Peanuts connection, with a Camp Snoopy section of little-kid-friendly rides, a Snoopy HQ gift shop and Snoopy-themed live shows—which are often on ice.
+In Southern California, meanwhile, Knott’s Berry Farm in Buena Park has its own Peanuts connection, with a Camp Snoopy section of child-friendly rides, a Snoopy HQ gift shop and Snoopy themed live shows which are often on ice.

-Sonoma County offers travellers an embarrassment of riches but until recently gourmands seeking a world-class dining experience often felt compelled to venture east to the Napa Valley or south to San Francisco.
+Sonoma County offers travellers an embarrassment of riches but until recently gourmands seeking a world-class dining experience often felt compelled to venture east to Napa Valley or south to San Francisco.
 Thanks to Kyle and Katina Connaughton, those days are over.
-The husband-and-wife team—he’s the executive chef; she’s the head of culinary gardens and farm manager—opened Single Thread in mid-2016, instantly transforming the local food scene with their exquisite take on farm-driven, Asian-inspired haute cuisine.
-The 52-seat restaurant, which also features an upscale five-room inn, is worthy of making a special trip to Healdsburg.
+The husband and wife team (he’s the executive chef; she’s the head of culinary gardens) and farm manager opened Single Thread in late 2016, instantly transforming the local food scene with their exquisite take on farm-driven, Asian-inspired haute cuisine.
+The 52-seat restaurant, which also features an upmarket five room inn, received three stars from Michelin and makes it worth a special trip to Healdsburg.

 And then the food begins to arrive.
 Single Thread features three 11-course tasting menus—vegetarian, pescatarian and omnivore—and the Connaughtons’ love of Japanese culture shines throughout.
-The first course is a collection of intricately crafted single bites—hyper-local selections of impeccably plated vegetables and seafood.
-The bulk of the seasonal menu is constantly in flux but Dungeness crab, Mt.
-Lassen trout, Monterey Bay abalone, Sonoma Grains and assorted treasures from the Connaughtons’ farm feature prominently.
-Every bite marries California product with Japanese technique, and the results are uniformly magnificent without being the slightest bit fussy.
+The first course is a collection of intricately crafted single mouthfuls, hyper-local selections of impeccably plated vegetables and seafood.
+The bulk of the seasonal menu is constantly in flux but Dungeness crab, Mt Lassen trout, Monterey Bay abalone, Sonoma grains and assorted treasures from the Connaughtons’ farm feature prominently.
+Every bite marries Californian produce with Japanese technique and the results are uniformly magnificent without being the slightest bit fussy.

 Excellence comes at a cost, of course.
-Dinner will set you back $225 per person, exclusive of service and head sommelier Evan Hufford’s two wine-pairing options go for $155 and $295.
-(The wine program features many local favourites, including some hard-to-find bottles, and is worth every penny).
-You’ll want to book your reservations at least several weeks in advance of your visit; new seats are released on the first of each month.
+Dinner will set you back $225 per person, exclusive of service, and head sommelier Evan Hufford’s two wine-pairing options are $155 and $295.
+(The wine programme features many local favourites, including some hard to find bottles, and is worth every penny.)
+You’ll want to book at least several weeks in advance of your visit; new seats are released on the first of each month.

-For the full Single Thread experience, book one of the rooms upstairs ($70–$1,000 per night) where you’ll find the latest Teforia tea system, Matouk linens, heated floors and a Japanese toilet that may startle you the first time you encounter it.
-You can help yourself to the goodies in the room, which include candies created in the restaurant below and even a bottle of Pliny the Elder, the acclaimed (and hard-to-find) double IPA brewed down the road in Santa Rosa.
+For the full Single Thread experience, book one of the rooms upstairs ($700–$1,000 per night) where you’ll find the latest Teforia tea system, Matouk linens, underfloor heating and a Japanese toilet that may startle you the first time you encounter it.
+You can help yourself to the goodies in the room, which include sweets created in the restaurant below and even a bottle of Pliny the Elder, the acclaimed (and hard-to-find) double IPA brewed down the road in Santa Rosa.
 Best of all, your overnight stay includes a high-end breakfast that somehow manages to build on your dinner experience from the night before and will prompt you to plan a return visit.

-Given Sonoma County’s broad range of soils and microclimates, a most amazing thing happens.
-Roughly 40 grape varieties thrive here.
-If there’s dirt, it seems, an ambitious grapevine will find a way to make its home in that nourishing bit of earth.
+Given Sonoma County’s broad range of soils and microclimates, a most amazing thing happens here: roughly 40 grape varieties thrive.
+If there’s dirt, it seems, a hardy and ambitious grapevine will find a way to make its home there.

 In any tasting-based travels around Sonoma County, you’ll quickly encounter the Wine Road.
-It’s not actually a road in the sense of a single, continuous stretch of highway, but rather an association of wineries, which dates back to 1976 and now boasts nearly 200 wineries nestled among the Alexander, Dry Creek, and Russian River Valleys.
+It’s not actually a road in the sense of a single, continuous stretch of highway, but rather an association of wineries that dates back to 1976 and now boasts nearly 200 estates nestled among the Alexander, Dry Creek and Russian River Valleys.

 The Dry Creek Valley climate is Mediterranean, characterised by hot, dry summers with cool nights.

 While Dry Creek Valley is home to more than 30 grape varieties, it’s best known for its Zinfandels, the black-skinned grape that brings hints of big brambly blackberry, blueberry, tobacco and cracked black pepper.
-The climate here is Mediterranean—hot, dry summers with cool nights—which is a lot like the Italian peninsula.
-As a result, the local winemakers have taken a cue from the area’s early Italian settlers by using sustainable, organic and biodynamic grape-growing methods, all similar to what those pioneers once used.
+The climate here is Mediterranean—hot, dry summers with cool nights, which is a lot like the Italian peninsula.
+As a result, the local winemakers have taken their cue from the area’s early Italian settlers by using sustainable, organic and biodynamic grape-growing methods, all similar to those the pioneers once used.
 You can taste the results at Papapietro Perry Winery’s tasting room and winery in Healdsburg, whose grapes are sourced from several nearby vineyards in Sonoma County.

-Alexander Valley is another must-visit spot, home to the 1,200-acre Jordan Vineyard & Winery.
-The stone and stucco castle focuses on Cabernet Sauvignon and Chardonnay, served with small bites from estate chef Todd Knoll and showcasing the property’s culinary garden.
+Alexander Valley is another must-visit, home to the 1,200-acre Jordan Vineyard & Winery.
+The stone and stucco castle focuses on Cabernet Sauvignon and Chardonnay, which are served with small bites from estate chef Todd Knoll that showcase the property’s culinary garden.

-Formal touches grace the Spanish Mission-style inn, like the lobby’s exposed-beamed ceiling and large fireplace and extend to the accommodations, where you’ll find marble baths and Provence-style furnishings.
-Many of the rooms, renovated in 2017, include fireplaces, and some suites have four-poster beds, balconies or sunken Jacuzzi tubs.
+Formal touches grace the Spanish Mission-style inn, like the reception area’s exposed-beam ceiling and large fireplace, and extend to the accommodation, where you’ll find marble baths and Provence-style furnishings.
+Many of the rooms renovated in 2017 include fireplaces and some suites have four-poster beds, balconies or a sunken Jacuzzi.

-The resort’s dining experiences are helmed by chef de cuisine Andrew Cain, an alum of The French Laundry.
+The resort’s dining experiences are helmed by chef de cuisine Andrew Cain, an alumnus of The French Laundry.
 His signature restaurant, Santé, has become a destination of its own by incorporating high-quality local ingredients into its haute cuisine.
-Savour your way through the always-changing seven-course tasting menu, or sample entrees that may include diver scallops in a bacon-scented coconut lobster or a ribeye of wagyu beef.
+Savour your way through the always changing seven course tasting menu, or sample main courses that may include diver scallops in a bacon-scented coconut lobster or a ribeye of wagyu beef.
 Finish your night at 38º North, the hotel lounge pouring more than 50 wines by the glass.